MicrosoftDocs/cognitive-toolkit-docs/articles/Setup-Windows-Python.md

 |  | GPU | `https://cntk.ai/PythonWheel/GPU/cntk-2.0-cp36-cp36m-win_amd64.whl`
 |  | GPU-1bit-SGD | `https://cntk.ai/PythonWheel/GPU-1bit-SGD/cntk-2.0-cp36-cp36m-win_amd64.whl`

 ### Anaconda3

-We have been testing CNTK with Anaconda3 4.1.1 (64-bit) and Python versions 2.7, 3.4 and 3.5.
-We will support Python 3.6 on Anaconda in the near future.
+We have been testing CNTK with Anaconda3 4.1.1 (64-bit) and Python versions 2.7, 3.4, 3.5, as well as Anaconda3 4.3.1 with Python version 3.6.
 If you do not have a Anaconda3 Python installation, install [Anaconda3 4.1.1 Python for Windows (64-bit)](https://repo.continuum.io/archive/Anaconda3-4.1.1-Windows-x86_64.exe).

 Below we assume Anaconda is installed and that it is listed before any other Python installations in your PATH.
 If you plan on using a GPU enabled version of CNTK, you will need a CUDA 8 compliant graphics card and up-to-date graphics drivers installed on your system.